STREGAsGate/GateEngine/README.md

 GateEngine is designed to give game developers access to approachable and intuitive APIs to code a game using Swift.

 ### Math
 GateEngine has a custom math library completely coded in Swift.
 GameMath allows developers to write math functions using a spoken language style API.
-GameMath uses context aware types like `Position3`, `Direction3`, and `Size3` instead of a catch all `vector` type.
-This adds an addition layer of understanding to APIs due the inherent context that each type provides.
+GameMath uses context aware types like `Position3`, `Direction3`, and `Size3` instead of a catch all `vec3` type.
+This adds an additional layer of understanding to APIs due the inherent context that each type provides.
 ```swift
 let position: Position3 = Position3(0, 1, 0) * Size3(1, 1, 1)
 ...